Sherlock Holmes in the 22nd Century: Development

-Home media releases
+Home media

+United Kingdom

-On 24 September 1999, Vision Video and Universal Pictures Video UK released a VHS tape of the first six episodes (in production order) in the United Kingdom.
+A VHS tape of the series containing the first six episodes (in production order) was released in the United Kingdom by Universal Pictures Video under their Vision Video Ltd. division on September 24, 1999.

+To date, the series has not seen a DVD release in the country.

+United States

 In 2002, Lions Gate Home Entertainment and Trimark Home Video released Sherlock Holmes in the 22nd Century: The Fall and Rise of Sherlock Holmes to VHS and DVD.
 This release also consisted of the first three episodes in a feature-length format.
 The episode "The Sign of Four" was also included on the DVD version.